moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/mappings.md

 ## Using mappings in an extension

-You can import and require mappings like any other module:
+Inside of a Webpack module, you can import/require mappings just like any other module:

 ```ts
 import Dispatcher from "@moonlight-mod/wp/discord/Dispatcher";